 Some people experience some of the following bowel problems after pelvic radiotherapy.

-If you're struggling to find what you need, call our Support line on 0808 808 0000 (Monday to Friday, 9am-8pm)More ways to contact us
+If you're struggling to find what you need, call our Support line on 0808 808 0000 (7 days a week, 8am-8pm)More ways to contact us

-Many bowel late effects can be managed or treated successfully.
-Diarrhoea, constipation and wind can be helped by changes to your diet.
-Anti-diarrhoea medicine can help or fibre supplements for constipation.
+Medicines can help to control diarrhoea and constipation.
 Pelvic floor exercises can strengthen the bowel and help control problems like urgency and leakage.

 Talk to your doctor if you are having symptoms.
 They can give you help and advice and may refer you to a bowel specialist.